Learn Ruby backticks and the backtick operator for capturing shell output, escaping arguments, and choosing between backticks, system, and exec.

 - Kernel#require_relative

-Loads a Ruby file using a path relative to the current file's location.
+Loads a Ruby file relative to the current file with Kernel#require_relative and keeps local imports easy to read.

 - Kernel#sleep